firefly-iii/docs/new-docs/advanced-installation/cron.md

 WantedBy=timers.target
 ```

 Copy these files to `/etc/systemd/system`.
 You must then enable (`systemctl enable firefly-cron.timer`) and start (`systemctl start firefly-cron.timer`) the timer.
 Verify the timer is registered with `systemctl --list-timers`.
 You may also want to run the service once manually to ensure it runs successfully: `systemctl start firefly-cron.service`.
-You can check the results with `journalctl -u firefly-cron`.
+You can check the results with `journalctl -u firefly-iii-cron`.

 ## Make IFTTT do it